Do submissions to the Electronic Theater have to be 3D animations?

 I am a student, and there is no longer a Student Projects category.
 Where should I enter it?

 All student work should be submitted under the category that most closely describes it.
-Make sure to select the “Student Project” checkbox during your submission process, so that your work may be considered not only for the Best of Show award, Jury’s Choice prize, and Best in VR Storytelling, but also for the Best Student Project prize.
+Make sure to select the “Student Project” checkbox during your submission process, so that your work may be considered not only for the Best of Show award and Jury’s Choice prize, but also for the Best Student Project prize.

 What file formats are acceptable for submission?